mongodb/specifications/source/initial-dns-seedlist-discovery/initial-dns-seedlist-discovery.rst

 The connection string parser in the driver is extended with a new protocol ``mongodb+srv`` as a logical pre-processing step before it considers the connection string and SDAM specifications.
-In this protocol, the comma separated list of hostnames is replaced with a single (domain name).
+In this protocol, the comma separated list of host names is replaced with a single host name.
 The format is::

     mongodb+srv://servername.example.com/{options}